 Hay Shire is located on the Hay Plains, one of the flattest sections of land in the world.
 The community of Hay is an oasis nestled on the banks of the picturesque Murrumbidgee River in south western NSW.
 Halfway between Sydney and Adelaide and just 4 ½ hours from Melbourne, Hay is centrally located.

 Hay is a progressive and proactive community with agriculture the main base of the economy but in recent years the community has embraced tourism.
 This diversification has created a range of employment and business opportunities in the private and government sector.

 Community members are proud of their homes, gardens, environment and history and heritage, and Hay's vibrant main street features some exquisite heritage buildings that provide a unique shopping experience.

 The friendly community of Hay welcomes new people, businesses and innovations.
 From enjoying a great coffee to playing sport, volunteering at a museum, learning to paint, starting a business or relaxing by the river the Hay community has much to offer.

 The communities diversification into tourism has also seen new opportunities in the hospitality and retail sector.
-A number of new businesses have established themselves in Hay during the past few years, obviously realizing the potential of the region.
+A number of new businesses have established themselves in Hay during the past few years, obviously realising the potential of the region.